b-tomasz/Simplify-Home-Automation/Documentation/02-install.md

 Type in the following:
 >ssh pi@home-server.local
+If you set a diffrent hostname, replace home-server with your hostname.

+If it's the first time you connect to the raspberry pi you neet to accept the fingerprint of the pi by typing yes.

+After this you need to enter your password.

 If you connected Successfully to the Raspberry Pi, elevate yourself to superuser using the following command:
 >sudo su